Mid Mountains Legal Blog

 If the court categorises something as property, it is included in the property pool available for division between the parties.

-What is a financial resource in Family Law?
+What is a financial resource?

 Unlike property, what constitutes a financial resource is not specifically defined in the Family Law Act and is a fairly broad concept.
-So, what is a financial resource?

 Typically, a financial resource is something which is not considered to be property to be included in the asset pool.
 It is however to be taken into consideration by the court as it offers future financial benefit to one party.